ewerkman/pesci/README.md

 Pesci is a set of Powershell Extensions for Sitecore Commerce that makes it easier to perform operations on the Sitecore Commerce Engine.

+## Compatibility

+* PESCi has been tested on Sitecore Commerce 9.2 and above.
+* It requires Powershell 5.1 or above.

 ## Installation

 The PESCi module can be installed from Powershell Gallery [https://www.powershellgallery.com/packages/Pesci](https://www.powershellgallery.com/packages/Pesci) by using the following command line: